 PST is an open source tool for performing spatial analyses.
-It combines the space syntax description of the urban environment with conventional descriptions of attraction into the combined accessibility analysis tool PST.
-It is currently available as a plugin for the MapInfo Professional GIS software and QGIS, an open source GIS software.
+It combines the space syntax description of the urban environment with conventional descriptions of attraction into a combined accessibility analysis tool.
+It is currently available as a plugin for QGIS, an open source GIS software.
+Earlier PST versions are also available as a plugin for the MapInfo Professional GIS software.